NicholsSchool/2024-Gobo-Final/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

         NOTES ...
-DO NOT RESET IMU AT THE START OF TELEOP FOR COMPETITION MATCHES, REMOVE THAT LINE FROM DRIVETRAIN

-Be mindful with loop times with each new functionality (especially IMU and Vision) Current Estimate: empty = 1-2 millis, arm 10-20 millis, drivetrain 30-40 millis
+Be mindful with loop times
+Current Estimate: empty = 1-2 millis, VisionPortal and IMU are negligible.
+Reading from encoders seems to be most impactful.

 AprilTagGameDatabase.java contains field positions of all tags

         TODOS...
 Make An Exact Order and Procedure for All Tuning

-Modify, Debug, Test, and Tune Vision
+Test and Tune Vision

 Test and Tune Drivetrain